williamatodd/devise-2fa/README.md

 ## Thanks

 This extension is a hodgepodge of [devise-otp](https://github.com/wmlele/devise-otp) which was forked from [devise_google_authenticator](https://github.com/AsteriskLabs/devise_google_authenticator), and a large collection of outstanding pull requests on both libraries.
+The changes contained within are a bit too aggressive for existing users, therefore this extension will forge it's own path.

 ## License